docker-archive/classicswarm/scheduler/filter/README.md

 963841b138d8        redis:latest        "redis"             Less than a second ago   running                                             node-1      redis8
 ```

-As you can see here, the containers were only scheduled on nodes with the redis imagealreayd pulled.
+As you can see here, the containers were only scheduled on nodes with the redis image already pulled.

 #### Expression Syntax